AlexBerryhill/CNN-German_Signs/project_proposal.md

 **7. More Context**

     I already have lots of experience building models like this and it is not going to be difficult.
+I will also use this model in another class, but I needed multiple functions anyway.

 **8